-We are dedicated to serving our students, continually strive to provide quality continuing education and training, and seek to provide well-trained students to the workforce.
-Awareness of our mission is spread throughout the community by our staff, faculty, and students.
-Because it is our mission to provide the community with the well-trained and qualified personnel that they expect, our faculty is comprised of working professionals who can bring their industry experience to the classroom, thereby enriching our students' training process.
+We are dedicated to serving our students, continually strive to provide quality education and training, and seek to provide well-trained students to the workforce.
+Awareness of our mission is spread throughout the community by our staff, faculty, students, and advisory committees.
+Because it is our mission to provide the community with the well-trained and qualified workforce that they expect, our faculty is comprised of working professionals who can bring their industry experience to the classroom, thereby enriching our students' training process.

-LAPC administers training in technical skills for entry-level employment in fields related to computer information, accounting, bookkeeping, graphic and web design, and general office work.
-For our students studying English as a Second Language (ESL), LAPC assists in providing the enhancement of their communication skills and enrichment of an inter-cultural awareness.
+LAPC administers training in technical skills for entry-level employment in fields related to computer information, accounting, bookkeeping, graphic design, web software technology, and general office work.
+For our students studying ESL, LAPC assists in providing the enhancement of their communication skills and enrichment of an intercultural awareness.
 We also provide these students with the appropriate support and services to assist in making the transition from their home country to the United States.